hujhax/austin-improv-wiki/The Hideout Theatre.md

 ### 2009-Present: New Management
 By mid-2009, [[Sean Hill]]'s lease on the property came to an end, and he chose not to renew.
 Eager to see [[The Hideout Theater]] continue, [[Jessica Arjet]], [[Kareem Badr]] and [[Roy Janik]] acquired the property.<ref name="auschron1">[http://www.austinchronicle.com/arts/2009-05-22/784213/ The Hideout: Under new – but very familiar – management (Austin Chronicle, 22 May 2009)]</ref>  They immediately scheduled regular two-month mainstage runs for Saturday nights.
 Over time, they steadily expanded the education program, and the weekly show schedule.

-In January of 2013, they began running mainstage shows, as well as *[[Maestro]]*, in the building's larger, downstairs theater.
-The next month, they took over the building's café space.
-In April, they expanded the hours of the café, so performers could, at last, grab a drink or a bite to eat at the Hideout after finishing their shows.
+On November 1st, 2012, The Hideout Theatre acquired The Hideout Coffee House business and operations.
+In January of 2013, the Saturday mainstage shows, as well as *[[Maestro]]*, were moved to the building's larger, downstairs theater.
+In April, the Coffee House hours were extended, so performers could, at last, grab a drink or a bite to eat at the Hideout after finishing their shows.
+A second, smaller, Hideout Coffee location is scheduled to open in January 2014.

 ## Shows
 The Hideout puts on a number of [[List of Hideout Mainstage Shows in Chronological Order|mainstage shows]], and a variety of recurring shows such as *[[Maestro]]* and *[[The Free Fringe]]*.